pranav007082/nlp_basics/README.md

 6.Evaluation: Evaluating current model and re iterate to preprocessing step so that we can make our model better.

 7.final step: deployment and monitor and update.

+# Text Representation

+1.We cannot use label encoding and one hot enconding in feature engineering/text representation due to following issues:

+i.dissimilar representations of similar words

+ii.too much memory consumption(in case of one hot encoding)

+iii.out of vocabulary issue

+So it's better to use bag of words approach.